Danieltandrade/Conversor-de-Unidades/README.md

 This project is a simple unit converter.
 In this first version it will be possible to convert units related to distance, pressure, temperature and weight.

-The package unit_converter_python is used to:
+The package unit-converter-python is used to:
 	- Distance conversion:
 		- centimeter
 		- fathom